danielscholl/edge-validate/README.md

 ## Setup an ARC Enabled Kubernetes Instance for validation

-In an attempt to make things easy for the purpose of simple validations a `kind` kubernetes cluster will be used hosted in Github Code Spaces.
+To make things easy for the purpose of simple validations a `kind` kubernetes cluster is used and hosted in Github Code Spaces.

 [Github Code Spaces](https://docs.github.com/en/codespaces) is an online development environment hosted by Github and powered by Visual Studio Code.